Emotional Eating: Why It Happens and How to Manage It

 Before assuming you are overeating at night due to emotional reasons, reflect on if you may be physically hungry.
 Did you eat enough earlier in the day?
 I’ve found many people struggling with overeating in the evening are often underfed from restricting their intake earlier in the day.
 Dieting and skipping meals throughout your day inevitably leads to what I like to refer to as rebound hunger.
 Your body and brain have been deprived and are looking for extra food.
 The best way to fix night eating challenges is to first fix the morning by starting off with a healthy breakfast and eating balanced meals and snacks every 3-5 hours throughout the day.
 It is only then we can begin to explore if your hunger is related to emotional hunger.
 Fix the morning before you can fix the evening since everything is connected.

-- Move from mindless to mindful
+Move from mindless to mindful

 When we are stressed, sad or anxious we go about our day on autopilot and can find ourselves mindlessly either under or over eating.
 Taking one-minute mindful check-ins throughout the day and simply asking yourself, “what do I need?” sounds so basic but profoundly impacts both mental and physical health.
 Short timeouts and slowing down allows us to assess if our hunger is a physical food need or if we are emotionally hungry.
+Check out this blog post on what to do instead of emotional eating.

-- Eat slower and away from distraction
+Eat slower and away from distraction

 When you are eating, only eat.
 Stop multitasking.
 Honour your body by eating away from the distractions of driving, working on the computer, surfing on your phone or watching TV.
 Slow down the pace of eating.
 Take a few deep breaths before eating and pause between bites.
 Allow yourself to savour your bites and enjoy whatever it is you are eating.
-Take time to use all your senses to enjoy your meal (sight, sound, smell, taste and mouthfeel/texture).
+Take time to use all your senses to enjoy your meal mindfully (sight, sound, smell, taste and mouthfeel/texture).

-- Be forgiving
+Be forgiving

 Tackling emotional eating isn’t an event but a process.
 Be kind and forgiving when you don’t get this right.
 While there are many practical ways you can help manage foods typically overconsumed, things won’t always go as planned.
 Practice plating your food in a bowl or on a plate instead of eating out of bags, packages or containers so that your eyes and your stomach connect hunger and satiety cues easier.
 But if and when this doesn’t work, go easy on yourself, this is a habit that needs to be practiced.
 It can be lonely and overwhelming to feel the bigger emotions that bubble up when you are no longer stuffing them with food.
 Learning to tolerate them and also find ways to manage uncomfortable feelings in other ways than food takes practice and time.